nelsonalejandrov/dqx_databricks_demo/README.md

 The goal of this project is to explore and validate the data quality capabilities of DQX by creating checks for real-world datasets.
 The workflow includes:

-Data Acquisition: Downloaded the Netflix dataset from Kaggle .
+Data Acquisition: Downloaded the Netflix dataset from Kaggle.

 Data Corruption Simulation: Introduced additional inconsistencies to test the robustness of the data quality framework.